SinaKitagami/sinakitagami.github.io/statuspage-en.md

 The status page is classified into the following levels based on the severity of the failure and the scope of the impact.

-- None (Alert Level 1): Mainly used for notifications, etc.
+- None (Fault Level 1): Mainly used for notifications, etc.
-- Minor (Alert Level 2): Used for minor failures (performance degradation, etc.)
+- Minor (Fault Level 2): Used for minor failures (performance degradation, etc.)
-- Major (Alert Level 3 or 4): Used for medium-scale failures (e.g., system down)
+- Major (Fault Level 3 or 4): Used for medium-scale failures (e.g., system down)
-- Critical (Alert Level 5) Used for major failures
+- Critical (Fault Level 5) Used for major failures

 This level will be posted at the time of all failure information announcements.